iamshirazi/Elevator-System/README.md

 - Scheduler: This is our scheduler subsystem
 - Controller: This is the controller of our system
 - Input: This is the input file for the floor subsystem in the format: time, current floor number, up/down direction, car button
+- FloorController: Controller for the floor, intializes the threads and starts them
+- ElevatorController: Controller for the elevator, intializes the threads and starts them
+- SchedulerController: Controller for the scheduler, intializes the threads and starts them

 # Distrubution of Work (First name is Main programmer, second is helping programmer)
-- Controller Class: Ahmad and Matthew
+- ElevatorController: Jamil and Matthew
+- FloorController: Jamil and Albara'a
+- SchedulerController: Chris
-- Input Class: Albara'a and Chris
+- Floor: Albara'a
-- Floor Class: Chris and Jamil
+- Scheduler: Chris
-- Elevator Class: Matthew and Ahmad
-- Scheduler: Jamil and Chris
+- Elevator: Jamil and Matthew
+- Tests:
+- UML Diagram:
-- Test Class: Jamil and Albara'a
+- Sequence Diagram: Jamil and Ahmad

 # Authors
 Jamil Dergham, Christopher Langlois, Matthew Shirazi, Ahmad Abuoudeh, Albara'a Salem